 From India, Salem

-This is an IT division of an mfg. organization, this is an separate entity.
-We are providing support to the group companies those who are into manufacturing and we are having outside clients.
+This is an IT division of a manufacturing organization, which is a separate entity.
+We provide support to the group companies involved in manufacturing, as well as to outside clients.

-I was worked with the organization as senior manager from 2014, in 2017 the organization informed that they don't have sufficient orders so that they can't retain.
-They wan't me relieve immediately, there is no proper reason.
-I haven't received any prior intimation.
-After having long discussion they finally agreed to pay three months notice period salary and they forced me to give the resignation letter.
-Then only they released the notice period salary.
+I worked with the organization as a senior manager from 2014.
+In 2017, the organization informed me that they didn't have sufficient orders to retain me.
+They wanted to relieve me immediately without providing a proper reason.
+I didn't receive any prior intimation.
+After a lengthy discussion, they finally agreed to pay me three months' notice period salary but forced me to submit a resignation letter before releasing the payment.

 From India, Dindigul